neatnik/omg.lol/info/Account/referrals.md

 ## Time Bank

-Your Time Bank shows the balance of credit that you’ve earned for referring people (three months per person).
-We’re still wrapping up the final bits of code on the bank, but when ready, you’ll be able to apply the time to your address(es), generate a gift code (in multiples of one year), or transfer the time to any other omg.lol member address.
+Your [Time Bank](/info/time-bank) shows the balance of credit that you’ve earned for referring people (three months per person).
+You can use the time in your Time Bank to generate omg.lol gift codes, and soon you’ll be able to use the time in other ways as well.

 ## Referral URLs